ACM-IGDTUW/Open-Source-Challenge/CONTRIBUTION.md

 * Fork the repository

-* Clone the fork into your pc
+* Clone the fork into your pc.
+First move to the directory where you would like to clone the repository.
+You can do this by running `cd path/to/where-you-want-to-go`.
+Then run the following command:
 ```sh
 git clone https://github.com/<username>/Open-Source-Challenge.git
 ```

+* Enter your project directory using `cd Open-Source-Challenge`.

 * Inside the project directory in your terminal, run
 ```sh